Committees of Commissioners

 - Hotel Information will be provided in your registration confirmation email.

-- General Assembly Information Book – Will be mailed within two weeks of the registration date.
+- General Assembly Information Book – Will be mailed out after your registration.

-- Commissioner Handbook – Login information will be emailed to registered commissioners in May 2020.
+- Commissioner Handbook – Login information will be emailed to registered commissioners a month prior to GA.

 The Commissioner Handbook will be available online one month before General Assembly.
 Login information will be sent to registered commissioners at that time.
-The Supplement to the Commissioner Handbook will be available online in June 2020.
+The Supplement to the Commissioner Handbook will be available online a week before GA.

 Make the most of your opportunity to serve as a new commissioner to the PCA General Assembly!

-- Plan to attend the GA for Rookies seminar led by Dr. Roy Taylor, Stated Clerk of the General Assembly.
+- Plan to attend the GA for Rookies seminar!

 - Register to attend a meal or event.